dbuckingham/bai-helper/README.md

 ## Overview

-The BaiHelper module provides the `Export-SeasonScoreSheet` function that logs into the NASP Tournaments website, navigates to the Season Score Sheet page, and exports the data to a CSV file.
+The BaiHelper module provides functions for working with NASP Tournaments website:

+- **Export-SeasonScoreSheet**: Logs into the NASP Tournaments website, navigates to the Season Score Sheet page, and exports the data to a CSV file.
 The exported file is saved in an organized folder structure: "Season Score Sheets/{SchoolName}/{Season}".

+- **Get-AvailableSeasons**: Retrieves the list of available seasons for a given school organization, which is useful for discovering which seasons can be exported.

-The module automatically extracts the school name from the website and handles multiple export methods for maximum compatibility.
+Both functions automatically handle authentication and provide multiple export methods for maximum compatibility.

 ## Installation